buddhaman/tim_engine/readme.txt

 - Give very clear feedback for current tool.
 - When selecting bodypart switch to selection.
 No need to cancel inbetween.
 - Ui needs to be waayyyy better.
+- Clear texture on bodypart option in radial menu.

 - Add multiple views.
 See edges, see actual result, same in fakeworld.
 - Generate random texture.